-where $V{i \not\in H}$ is the value per unit weight of the catch from area i, in the jth quarter.
-These two objective functions, (1) and (8), would probably result in two different optimal quota allocations, unless $V{i,j}$ is the same for all i and j values.
+where $V{i,j}$ is the value per unit weight of the catch from area i, in the jth quarter.
+These two objective functions, (1) and (8), would probably result in two different optimal quota allocations unless $V{i,j}$ is the same for all i and j values.

-One could have used shorter time intervals than quarters of a year and smaller areas than those shown in Fig. 1..
-The composition of the catches are not constant within these time and area units.
-It is not a problem from the mathematical point of view to use more and smaller time and area units then those used in the present study, but it becomes more difficult to get reliable data for the catch composititon when refinements of the time and area units are introduced.
+An assumption in this study is that the relative catch compositions (Table 1) are constant within the time intervals and the areas (Fig. 1) used.
+This is a crude approximation.
+It is not a problem from the mathematical point of view to use more and smaller time and area units than those used in the present study, but it becomes more difficult to get reliable data for the catch composition when refinements of the time and area units are introduced.